-From the county’s southern-most city (Sturgeon Bay) on up to the tip of the peninsula, there are quite a few state parks.
-The parks include Newport State Park in Ellison Bay, Peninsula State Park in Fish Creek, and Potawatomi State Park and Whitefish Dunes State Park in Sturgeon Bay.
+From the county’s southern-most city (Sturgeon Bay) on up to the tip of the peninsula, there are quite a few state parks, including Newport State Park in Ellison Bay, Peninsula State Park in Fish Creek, and Potawatomi State Park and Whitefish Dunes State Park in Sturgeon Bay.

-Where: Sturgeon Bay (154 miles or two and a half hours from downtown Milwaukee)
+Where: Sturgeon Bay (154 miles or two hours and 30 minutes from downtown Milwaukee)